vanus-labs/docs/content/cloud-docs/sink/google-sheets/setup.md

 **Perform the following steps to configure your google-sheets: Sink**

-**To set up a Google Sheets Sink in Vanus Cloud:**
-# Step 1: Create a Google spreadsheet
+## Step 1: Create a Google Spreadsheet

 1. Go to [Google Sheets](https://docs.google.com/spreadsheets/u/0/) and **Sign in**.
 2. Create a new blank spreadsheet.